 “Positive attitude” / “high motivation” / “Self-confidence” are the key traits in an individual that leads to being assertive at work success.
-With these factors in yourself, you can step up in your career creating a bright future for yourself.
-Possessing a correct assertive at the work and with the colleagues could aid in getting what you want at your office.
+With these factors in yourself, you can step up in your career, creating a bright future for yourself.
+Possessing a correct assertive at work and with colleagues could aid in getting what you want at your office.

 Assertiveness is one similar quality that would help you keep your point in a polite manner.
 It is a communication mode and assertive skills that could be easily learned.
 It is about standing up for your rights in a positive and calm way without being passive or aggressive.
 With assertive skills, you can be able to evolve rapidly.

 It is about being balanced.
 Being direct about your needs and wants while considering the needs and rights of others as well.
-By being assertive at work you could manage to get what you want in most of the cases.
-An assertive behavior could be a base for you winning in various situation.
+By being assertive at work, you could manage to get what you want in most cases.
+An assertive behavior could be a base for you winning in various situations.